 Sacramento County plans to apply grant funds to address evidence-based, promising, trauma informed and culturally responsive services by paying for mandatory training for staff and partners regarding trauma informed and culturally responsive care.
 Upon review of the data, Sacramento County recognizes that 85% of our youth are Black/African/American/Hispanic/Lantinx and there is a need to be trained in trauma informed and culturally responses services and deliver appropriate trauma informed and culturally responsive services.
 Below is a chart on how Sacramento intends to allocate grants funds trauma informed and culturally responsive purposes and an overview of our plan to ensure these services are provided.
-Please refer to the Proposed Budget document in the back of the plan.

 Block Grant Need Use of Funds Allocation of Funds Implemented Credible Messenger Hire members of the community to serve as credible messengers when delivering trauma informed and culturally responsive services to the youth at VOYA.
 Community Advocates to serve as Credible Messengers with youth.
-Community Advocate Hire members of the community to serve as community advocates when delivering trauma informed and culturally responsive services to the youth at VOYA Community Based Organizations to serve as Community Advocates.
-Peer-Relations, empowerment, and rehabilitation erment, services surrounding peer Organizations to su Training Funding will be set aside to provide youth with an education facilitator to ensure linkage to continued education, vocation, and job opportunities.
+Community Advocate Hire members of the community to serve as community advocates when delivering trauma informed as Community Peer-Relations, empowerment, and rehabilitation Community Based Organization to deliver culturally responsive services surrounding peer relations, empowerment, and rehabilitation.
+Community Based Organizations to support community groups.
+Training Funding will be set aside to provide youth with an education facilitator to ensure linkage to continued education, vocation, and job opportunities.
 All justice partners and community based organizations involved with delivery of services.